 Programs or services that serve children conducted or provided by an outside entity or contractor on College premises or that are conducted or provided on behalf of or for the College are also covered programs.
 Such entities/contractors must be required by contract to comply with this Policy, and to demonstrate that the appropriate screening and training in accordance to this Policy have been conducted prior to commencing services.

-Minor for the purposes of this policy means any person under the age of 18.
-A Franklin & Marshall College student who is under the age of 18 but 16 or older is not considered a minor.
+Minor for the purposes of this Policy means any person under the age of 18.

-Staff includes those persons classified as professional staff (exempt and non-exempt).
+Staff includes all non-faculty employees of the College, including those persons classified as professional staff (exempt and non-exempt).

-Volunteers for the purposes for this policy are not members of the College’s faculty, staff or student body but provide uncompensated assistance to the College or College faculty, staff or students with College-run or –affiliated programs involving minors, and are subject to some or all of the requirements of this Policy.
-Those engaging volunteers should contact the Human Resources Office to discuss their situation and how the Policy requirements apply.
+Volunteers for the purposes for this Policy are not members of the College’s faculty, staff or student body but provide uncompensated assistance to the College or College faculty, staff or students with College-run or College-affiliated programs involving minors, and are subject to some or all of the requirements of this Policy.
+Those engaging volunteers should contact the General Counsel’s office to discuss their situation and how the Policy requirements apply.